Jue-Xu/cookbook-quantum-simulation/_sources/intro.md

 <!-- Check out the content pages bundled with this sample book to see more. -->
 <!-- Table of Content -->

+This is a pedagogic tutorial on quantum simulation with code.

 ```{tableofcontents}
 ```